Nobody-2025/CaReTS/README.md

 1. Encoder Setup

-By default, the encoder is LSTM.
-To switch to CNN or Transformer, e.g., modify:
+The encoder can be implemented as LSTM, CNN, or Transformer.
+To switch between them, e.g., modify:

     Class RegressionDualBranchModel(nn.Module):
         def __init__(self, input_dim=1, hidden_dim=64, num_layers=2, output_len=6, model_type='LSTM'):# Change to "CNN" or "TRANSFORMER"
         ...

 2. Dataset Setup

-By default, the dataset is unmet power.
-To switch to electricity price dataset, modify:
+The dataset can be set to unmet power or electricity price.
+For example, to switch to the electricity price dataset, modify:

     def load_data_new:
         ...